« back published by @mmartin_joo on April 23, 2024

 I know this was a long introduction but in my opinion, this is the bare minimum we should know about indexes.
 Here are some closing thoughts:

-• Both B-Trees and B+ trees have O(log n) time complexity for search, insert, and delete but as we've seen range queries perform better in a B+ tree.
+time complexity for search, insert, and delete but as we've seen range queries perform better in a B+ tree. - MySQL (and Postgres) uses B+ Trees, not B-Trees.

-• Interestingly enough MongoDB uses B-Trees instead of B+ Trees as stated in the documentation.
+. - Interestingly enough MongoDB uses B-Trees instead of B+ Trees as stated in the documentation.
 Probably this is why Discord moved to Cassandra.
 They wrote this on their blog:

 Around November 2015, we reached 100 million stored messages and at this time we started to see the expected issues appearing: the data and the index could no longer fit in RAM and latencies started to become unpredictable.
 It was time to migrate to a database more suited to the task. - Discord Blog

-Soon, I'll publish my new book Performance with Laravel.
+All of these examples come from my new book Performance with Laravel.
 There's a 60-page chapter in the book dedicated only to database indexing.
 This article is the introduction to the chapter.